 To make the brown sugar, rum glaze...

-Since this does tend to be a dense batter, I felt that the addition of the glaze in between each layer would give me a moister end product.
+the glaze in between each layer would give me a moister end product.
 I also wanted to mirror the flavor profile of the cake, so that each part of the cake is loaded with complimentary flavors and textures.

 In a small saucepan, heat butter, brown sugar, and rum until melted and slightly thickened.
 Remove from heat and allow it to cool.